Jane Asher: Personal life

 Asher met Paul McCartney on 18 April 1963 at the Royal Albert Hall in London, and began a five-year relationship with him.
 In December 1963, McCartney took up residence at Asher's family Wimpole Street townhouse and stayed there until the couple moved into McCartney's own home in St John's Wood in 1966.
-McCartney wrote several Beatles songs inspired by Asher, including "And I Love Her", "We Can Work It Out", "You Won't See Me", "I'm Looking Through You", "What You're Doing", "Things We Said Today" and "For No One".
-The couple announced on Christmas Day 1967 that they were engaged to be married, and Asher accompanied the Beatles and their partners to Rishikesh in early 1968 to attend an advanced transcendental meditation training session with the Maharishi Mahesh Yogi.
-In mid-1968, she returned to London from an acting assignment in Bristol earlier than expected and allegedly discovered McCartney in bed with Francie Schwartz.
-Shortly afterwards, her mother, Margaret Asher drove to Cavendish Avenue to collect her daughter's belongings.
+McCartney wrote several Beatles songs inspired by Asher, including "And I Love Her", "For No One", "I'm Looking Through You", "Things We Said Today", "We Can Work It Out", "What You're Doing" and "You Won't See Me".
+The couple announced on Christmas Day 1967 that they were engaged to be married, and Asher accompanied the Beatles and their partners to Rishikesh, India in early 1968 to attend an advanced transcendental meditation training session with the Maharishi Mahesh Yogi.
+In mid-1968, she returned to London from an acting assignment in Bristol earlier than expected and allegedly discovered McCartney in bed with Francie Schwartz, an American artist.
+Shortly afterwards, her mother, Margaret Asher, drove to Cavendish Avenue to collect her daughter's belongings.

 On 20 July 1968, Asher announced to the BBC that her engagement had been called off.
-McCartney soon after started dating Linda Eastman, whom he married in 1969.
+McCartney soon after started dating Linda Eastman, whom he married in March 1969.
 A problem in the relationship had been McCartney's drug use and close relationship with John Lennon.
 Asher confided to Beatles' biographer Hunter Davies that McCartney had "changed so much.
 He was on LSD, which I hadn't shared.
 I was jealous of all the spiritual experiences he'd had with John.
 There were fifteen people dropping in all day long.
 The house had changed and was full of stuff I didn't know about."
+She was one of many people interviewed for Davies' The Beatles: The Authorised Biography, and the quotes used mark her last public comments regarding McCartney.
+Asher dislikes discussing her relationship with McCartney; saying in 2004: "I've been happily married for 30-something years.
+It's insulting."

 Asher attended the 1970 London premiere of the Beatles' movie Let It Be, along with Lennon's ex-wife Cynthia.

 In 1971, Asher met illustrator Gerald Scarfe.
 They married in 1981 and have three children.
-Asher dislikes discussing her relationship with McCartney; she said in 2004: "I've been happily married for 30-something years.
-It's insulting."

 As part of a 2009 campaign by the Parkinson's Disease Society, Asher was one of a group of people, including Jeremy Paxman and John Stapleton, who pledged to donate their brains to Parkinson's research following their death.